GSA/digitalgov.gov/content/posts/2015-04-24-sharing-the-essentials-of-animated-gifs-for-public-services.md

 ## Repurpose user-generated content for cost-efficient programming

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/kids-handshake.gif" alt="kids handshake" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/kids-handshake.gif" alt="kids handshake" %}

 Erika Brown of the [Peace Corps](http://www.peacecorps.gov/) has a world of content to choose from—literally—when generating gifs for her own site or something clever for a third-party.
 She said:

   * Leverage user generated content to tell your organization’s story, and find opportunities to give quality content a second life.
   * Make sure to get approvals from appropriate stakeholders, most importantly, the people who created the content.

 [Peace Corps and Animated Gifs](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/Peace-Corps-and-Animated-Gifs-Erika-Brown.pptx) (.pptx PowerPoint Presentation, 5 MB)

 ## Create eye catching and easy to follow tutorials and instructions

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/screenshot-18f-code.gif" alt="18f animated code" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/screenshot-18f-code.gif" alt="18f animated code" %}

 Melody Kramer of [GSA’s 18F](https://18f.gsa.gov/) has been on the cutting edge of new media, but shares how she uses animated gifs in the most practical way: for tutorials and education.
 She demonstrated how and why she creates instructional gifs, which any organization can do.

 In the webinar, she demonstrated how to: